Rhodolite/Gem.py.Other/Grow/1/README.txt

         5. It imports "Z.py" for its Z statements.

         6. "Z/Extract.py" has functions that are called for each Z statement, and creates a Crystal parse tree

             6A.
 "Z/Crystal_ParseTree.py" is the Crystal Parse Tree.

         7. "Z/Transform_Crystal_to_Python" is called to transform the Crystal Statments to Python Statements

             7A.
 "Z/Python_ParseTree.py" is the Python Parse Tree.

-        8. "Z/CodeGenerator_OnExit.py" creates "Vision.py" (when "Vision.x" exits).
+        8. "Z/CodeGenerator_OnExit.py" creates "Vision.py" (when "Vision.z"
+            exits).

 DETAILS OF HOW THE CODE GENERATOR WORKS: